mydatastory/linux_intro_class/_episodes/intro.md

 ~~~
 $
 ~~~
-{: .language-bash}

 The shell typically uses `$ ` as the prompt, but may use a different symbol.
 In the examples for this lesson, we'll show the prompt as `$ `.
-Most importantly:
-when typing commands, either from these lessons or from other sources, *do not type the prompt*, only the commands that follow it.
+Most importantly: when typing commands, either from these lessons or from other sources, *do not type the prompt*, only the commands that follow it.

 So let's try our first command, which will list the contents of the current directory:

 ~~~
 $ ls
 ~~~
-{: .language-bash}

 ~~~
 Desktop     Downloads   Movies      Pictures
 Documents   Library     Music       Public
 ~~~
-{: .output}

 > ## Command not found
 > If the shell can't find a program whose name is the command you typed, it